Skip to content ↓

 Our curriculum

-To find out more about maths in EYFS, click here (this will take you to the EYFS section of the website).
+To learn more about maths in EYFS, click here (this will take you to the Reception section of our website).

-We use White Rose Maths as a basis of our maths lesson from Year 1 to Year 6.
-This is an exciting class mastery approach, which has been recommended by the DfE, that works for every child.
-It is based upon the concrete, pictorial and abstract approach.
+From Year 1 to Year 6, we use White Rose Maths as the foundation of our maths lessons.
+This exciting mastery-based approach, recommended by the DfE, is designed to support every child.
+It follows the concrete, pictorial, and abstract (CPA) methodology.

 Alongside White Rose Maths lessons, we have a fluency review.
 This is usually done weekly and covers the key areas of maths that have been taught.